davhan183/ramp-fe-challenge/README.md

 # Extra Change
 Implemented refresh persistent context cache with strongly consistent browser cache (disable and enable with `REACT_APP_USE_BROWSER_CACHE`).

+Paginated `transactionsByEmployee` with corresponding expected behavior and minimal changes to original codebase for reference (See branch `paginated-transactionsByEmployee`)

 # Instructions

 Welcome to Ramp's frontend interview challenge.